-* Estimates imply strong imports driven by trade financing deals
+* Estimates imply strong imports driven by trade financing

 * Imported gold used via loans, LCs to raise low cost funds